How Long Does Culinary School Take to Complete?

 Culinary Arts, Culinary Management, Restaurant Management and Hospitality are common degree choices.
 Johnson and Wales University offers a Liberal Arts program for aspiring chefs, providing a broad spectrum of knowledge and skills.

-Whether you choose to pursue Culinary Arts, Culinary Management or Liberal Arts degree, or commit to a higher-level master’s education, you will find culinary training options to meet your education needs at the college or university level.
+Whether you choose to pursue Culinary Arts, Culinary Management or Liberal Arts degree, or commit to a higher-level master’s education, you will find culinary training options and pastry making options to meet your education needs at the college or university level.

 Let’s be realistic here – EVERYONE starts at the bottom.
 But there are many success stories from those who have done just that.